feriel214/Files-Management-App/README.md

 # Files Management App
-This project is a file management web application made in the context of an internship at **The National Post Office**.
+- This project is a file management web application made in the context of an internship at **The National Post Office**.
 The application allows for managing and sharing files securely between several departments.
+- **Goal** : The purpose of the application is to enhance file management by automating processes and improving accessibility.
+It enables users to send and download files quickly and efficiently, while also streamlining the visualization of files issued by personnel to simplify workflow.
-- Languages and Tools:
+- **Languages and Tools**:
 <p align="left">
 <a href="https://getbootstrap.com" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/bootstrap/bootstrap-plain-wordmark.svg" alt="bootstrap" width="40" height="40"/> </a>
 <a href="https://www.w3schools.com/css/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/css3/css3-original-wordmark.svg" alt="css3" width="40" height="40"/> </a>